fluidself/fluidself.org/_books/self-help/listful-thinking.md

 6. "Surround yourself with only people who are going to lift you higher."

-7. "When you know better--you do better."
+7. "When you know better—you do better."

 8. "I don't believe in failure.
 It's not failure if you enjoyed the process."